Reading in Foundation Stage and Key Stage 1 at St. Joseph the Worker School

 The Reading Scheme

-The reading Scheme was updated in the last few years with hundreds of new books to support the children with their love of reading and the increased focus on teaching reading through phonics (sounding out).
+The reading Scheme is continuously updated with new books to support the children with their love of reading and the increased focus on teaching reading through phonics (sounding out).

 The books are organised using Book Banding which follows a colour system.
 The banding system takes books from the most popular schemes (including, Oxford Reading Tree, Bug Club and Rigby Star) and colour codes them.
 Therefore the children are fortunate to benefit from a number of high quality reading scheme, not just one.